 Bacon Oatmeal Cookies

 - 1 tsp. cinnamon

 - 1/2 tsp salt

 - 1 c. raisins – plumped* & cut in half

 - 3 c. quick cooking oats (1/2 cup less oats for moister cookies)

-* Before plastic, raisins came in bulk and were pretty dry so recipes called for plumping, which is soaking in warm water then drying on a towel.
+* Back when this recipe was written raisins only came in bulk and were very dry so recipes called for plumping, which is soaking in warm water then drying on a towel.
 You don’t have to these days but they are juicier and less sticky.